verus-lang/verus/source/docs/manual/proof_by_computation.md

 Specifically, the time limit is the number of seconds specified via the `rlimit` command-line option.

+By default, the interpreter does not cache function call results based on the value of the arguments passed to the function.
+Experiments showed this typically hurt performance, since it entailed traversing the (large) AST nodes representing the arguments.
+However, some examples need such caching to succceed (e.g., computing with the naive definition of Fibonacci).
+Such functions can be annotated with `#[verifier(memoize)]`, which will cause their results to be cached during computation.

 ## Current Limitations

 0. As mentioned above, the expression given to `assert_by_compute` is